-Smith is a loyal Nazi who embraced the new regime rose out of the ashes of the United States, at the end of World War II.
+Smith is a loyal Nazi who embraced the new regime risen out of the ashes of the United States, at the end of World War II.
 He keeps the medals he received for defending democracy not because he secretly wishes it still existed, but to reming himself how wrong he was.
 He is a loving husband who believes women have the most important role in the world, that of producing children and making a home.
-You know he loves his family so much he could kill for them, and actually he does kill for them.
+You know he loves his family so much he could kill for them, because he actually does.
 He is intelligent, brave and totally ruthless.
 He claims he never repents the blood that was shed to get rid of enemies of the state, and that he would do it all over again.
 We see him throwing a young officer off a balcony with not so much as a wink just because he knows something he shouldn’t know.

-John Smith instead is loyal, heroic, ideologically fervent servant of the Third Reich; Season two ends with him thwarting an attempt to start World War III and receiving the highest honours for that in Berlin – he, an American with the commonest of names.
+John Smith instead is a loyal, ideologically fervent servant of the Third Reich; He is also a hero: season two ends with him thwarting an attempt to start World War III and receiving the highest honours for that in Berlin – he, an American with the commonest of names.
 It is a scene which, I’m afraid, must have become a feel-good video for American Neo-Nazis:

 (All rights belong to the producers of the series).